colts70/-SFH-DFH-Hallucination-fix-Safe-AI-Grounding-Install-Guide/README.md

 Editable Fields

-@type — Organization, Person, Product, etc.
+@type — Organization, Person, Product, WebSite, etc.

-name — canonical entity identity
+name — Canonical entity identity (how this domain should be known)

-url — primary canonical URL
+url — Primary canonical URL (your stable root)

-hasPart — sitemap, semantic maps
+hasPart — Sitemap, semantic maps, collections you want AIs to treat as routing indices

+dfh.version / sfh.version — Spec / profile version if you want to track it

-Mapping to the Five Primitives
+3.1 Mapping to the Five Primitives
-Primitive	JSON-LD
+Primitive	JSON-LD field
 /type	@type
 /entity	name
 /url	url